Metadata

 and_

-. - Unlike the "extended metadata" before, using
+.
+Items of arrays & maps can recursively be any JSON value as well. - Unlike the "extended metadata" before, using

 extraMetadata